ibm-cloud-docs/monitoring/api_token.md

 Consider the following information for each instance of the IBM Cloud Monitoring with Sysdig service:

 * There is an API token per team.
-* If the token is compromissed or your organization's security policies require reseting the token after certain conditions, a user with administration permissions can reset the API token.
+* If the token is compromised or your organization's security policies require resetting the token after certain conditions, a user with administration permissions can reset the API token.

 ## Getting the Sysdig API token